 - Associate partial payment amounts with an entry

-Entry items "live" and can be modified – through user interaction, like manual assignments or matching operations, or automatic processes, like matching by end-to-end ID or payment processing via payment providers.
+Entry items "live" and can be modified – through user interaction, like manual assignments, or automatic processes, like settlement by end-to-end ID or payment processing via payment providers.
 That is, entry items are subject to change, may become

 0, but will never be deleted.